intersystems/cms0057-sample-deploy/README.md

 - a Web Gateway container
 - an InterSystems IRIS For Health&trade; instance container

 A separate InterSystems API Manager (IAM) container stack can be deployed to manage the APIs for all of the Payer Services solution applications that you deploy.
+Using IAM requires a separate IRIS instance (therefore another stack) to host yopur IAM-enabled licensy key.

 Below we describe the sample files provided in this repository to deploy Payer Services solution applications.
 - [Repository Structure](#repository-structure)